Zebrafish as a simple model to understand enteric nervous system formation, neural crest stem cells and cancer development

 Collectively, it is our aim to study neural crest stem cell development and nervous system formation, and to relate this to the ontogenesis of neural crest-derived cancer.
 For current projects, please click the current projects tab, above.

-Time-lapse movie: Neural crest cells migrate in chains, marked by sox10:mRFP (Red Fluorescent Protein), caudally along the gut tube during the second day in development.
+Time-lapse movie: Neural crest cells, marked by sox10:mRFP (Red Fluorescent Protein), migrate in chains caudally along the gut tube during the second day in development.

 3D animation to show the gut tube of a 3 dpf larval fish.
 Freshly born enteric neurons are shown by expression of Phox2b (green) and HuC/D (red).